Marcin Bachleda

 Marcin Bachleda (born 4 September 1982) is a Polish ski jumper.

 He made his World Cup debut in February 2001 in Willingen, and collected his first World Cup points with a 28th place in January 2002 in Zakopane.
 He has placed once among the top fifteen, with an eleventh place from November 2002 in Kuusamo.
-He has won five Continental Cup races.
+He has won five Continental Cup competitions.

 He competed at the World Championships in 1999, 2001, 2003 and 2005.
 He also finished ninth in the large hill at the 2005 Winter Universiade.